Robert Moses

-Robert Moses (December 18, 1888 – July 29, 1981) was an American urban planner and public official who worked in the New York metropolitan area during the early to mid 20th century.
-Despite never being elected to any office, Moses is regarded as one of the most powerful and influential individuals in the history of New York City and New York State.
-The grand scale of his infrastructural projects and his philosophy of urban development influenced a generation of engineers, architects, and urban planners across the United States.
+Robert Moses (December 18, 1888 – July 29, 1981) was an American urban planner and public official who worked in the New York metropolitan area during the early to mid-20th century.
+Moses is regarded as one of the most powerful and influential people in the history of New York City and New York state.
+The grand scale of his infrastructure projects and his philosophy of urban development influenced a generation of engineers, architects, and urban planners across the United States.